RobinClaesson/SimulateFootball/README.md

-# SimulateAllsvenskan
+# Simulate Fotball
- A program to do simple simulations of seasons of the Swedish Football league Allsvenskan
+ A program to do simple simulations of seasons of the a fotball league.